Customized Insurance For Your Accounting BusinessGet Your Quote

 As an accountant, you give people plenty of financial advice.
 All that means you may be exposing yourself and your accounting business to risk if an error or omission occurs with your work.
 Without the right protection, you could be financially liable for these errors - which means you have to pay right out of your own pocket.
 Don’t leave your accounting business unprotected.

 Since a lot of your time is spent giving people financial advice, you’re going to need a range of insurance coverage that protects you in case of errors or negligence.
-Let Simply Business build an accounting insurance policy that’s personalized just for you, with policies including:
+Let Simply Business build an accounting insurance policy that’s personalized just for you.